ampl/amplpy/docs/source/index.rst

 .. note::
   You can use a free `Community Edition license <https://ampl.com/ce>`_, which allows **free and perpetual use of AMPL with Open-Source solvers**.
+There are also free `AMPL for Courses <https://ampl.com/courses>`_ licenses that give unlimited access to all commercial solvers for teaching.

 .. code-block:: python